CivicScience/redisconf2021/README.md

 # Run (and where we are now)
 The loop over respondents was slow and hashes used a lot of memory.
 By switching to sorted sets I was able to ensure all possible queries were able to be answered from the indexes themselves.
-But then to reduce memory I was able to convert low cardinality columns back into sets.
+Later, to reduce memory I was able to convert low cardinality columns from sorted sets back into sets.

 Some snippets of what the current solution looks like for a count command, example:
 `count from table where x>3`